Client Authentication Certificates

 Safari

-a slightly different situation than the other browsers described above, because macs
+a slightly different situation than the other browsers described above, because Macs

 have a centralised key-store provided by the operating system.
 So the process of

-installing a client certificate for use in Safari, amounts to importing the .p12
+installing a client certificate for use in Safari amounts to importing the .p12

 certificate file into the KeyChain Access tool, rather than directly into the browser.